-6.1.10 Other units
+6.1.6 Other units

-This selects the units displayed for length, mass, pressure, etc. in the F5 HUD of the simulation.
+This selects the units displayed for length, mass, pressure, etc. in the F5 Train Driving Info Window and also the Alt+F5 HUD of the simulation.

 The option Player's Location sets the units according to the Windows Language and Region settings on the player's computer.